daostack/DAOstack-Hackers-Kit/docs/stack/client/querying.md

 ### Controlling Apollo fetchPolicy
 We can pass Apollo's [`fetchPolicy`](https://www.apollographql.com/docs/react/api/react-apollo/#optionsfetchpolicy) argument to control how the query interacts with the cache:

   - _**cache-first**_: default value.
-Read data from cache first, fetch from network otherwise.
+Read data from cache first, fetch from network if data is not available in cache.
-  - _**cache-and-network**_: return data from cache but still always fetch from network.
+  - _**cache-and-network**_: return data from cache first and then always fetch from network to update the cache.
 It optimizes quick response while also keep cached data updated.
-  - _**network-only**_: will always make a request network and write data to cache.
+  - _**network-only**_: will always make a request using network and write data to cache.
 It optimizes for data consistency with the server.
   - _**cache-only**_: will never execute a query using your network interface and throw error if data not available in cache.
-  - _**no-cache**_: always make a request using your network interface.
-Also, it will not write any data to the cache
+  - _**no-cache**_: like `network-only` it will always make a request using your network interface.
+But, it will not write any data to the cache

 ```
 arc.daos({}, { fetch-policy: 'cache-first'}) // the default value